Skip to main content

 Context

-Every item has a Context property to indicates its origin.
+Every item has a Context property that indicates its origin.
 If set to Customer, it was created by your organisation and can be edited freely.
 Otherwise, it's a protected system item.

-System items are included with Alloy to provide core functionality and help you get started, e.g. eight items of the Task Statuses design are included.
-While system items can't be edited or deleted, they can be extended with extra attributes, and you can customise their icon/colour.
+System items are included to provide core functionality and help you get started, e.g. eight items of the Task Statuses design are included.
+While system items can't be edited or deleted, they can be extended with extra attributes.
+You can also customise their icon and colour.

 Details